-Astro Pixel Processor deep-sky processing program
+Astro Pixel Processor deep-sky processing program review

 Astro Pixel Processor (APP) was released in June 2017 and was developed to make deep-sky image processing as easy as possible.

 This piece of software can be used for calibration, registration and integration as well as final processing.

 This is not revolutionary, but the ease with which it can be done is APP’s biggest selling point.